retro1996/VistaThemePlasma/INSTALL.md

 The following steps are optional:

 7. To enable full font hinting just for Segoe UI, move the ```fontconfig``` folder to ```~/.config```.
-This will enable full font hinting for Segoe UI while keeping slight font hinting for other fonts. *While full font hinting makes the font rendering look sharper and somewhat closer to Windows 7/Vista's ClearType, on Linux this option causes noticeably faulty kerning.
+This will enable full font hinting for Segoe UI while keeping slight font hinting for other fonts.
+Additionally, append ```QML_DISABLE_DISTANCEFIELD=1``` into ```/etc/environment``` in order for this to be properly applied. *While full font hinting makes the font rendering look sharper and somewhat closer to Windows 7's ClearType, on Linux this option causes noticeably faulty kerning.
 This has been a [prominent](https://github.com/OpenTTD/OpenTTD/issues/11765) [issue](https://gitlab.gnome.org/GNOME/pango/-/issues/656) [for](https://gitlab.gnome.org/GNOME/pango/-/issues/463) [several](https://gitlab.gnome.org/GNOME/pango/-/issues/404) [years](https://github.com/harfbuzz/harfbuzz/issues/2394) [now](https://www.phoronix.com/news/HarfBuzz-Hinting-Woe) and while the situation has improved from being unreadable to just being ugly, a complete solution for this doesn't seem to be coming anytime soon.*

 8. For Wine users it's recommended to install the [VistaVG Ultimate](https://www.deviantart.com/vishal-gupta/art/VistaVG-Ultimate-57715902) msstyle theme.
 9. Add the following to ```~/.bashrc``` to get bash to look more like the command prompt on Windows: